Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

-\begin{remark}[Rank the remaining products.] \Copy{rev:filling}{{After finding the best x in Algorithm~\ref{alg:approx}, the algorithm doesn't fill in the remaining $M-x$ positions automatically.
+\begin{remark}[Rank the remaining products.]
+After finding the best x in Algorithm~\ref{alg:approx}, the algorithm doesn't fill in the remaining $M-x$ positions automatically.
 In fact, the theoretical results in Theorem~\ref{thm:approx} hold even with the remaining $M-x$ positions unfilled.
 Empirically, however, filling the remaining positions with products always increases the expected revenue.
 In practice, after ranking $x$ products for the Best-x algorithm, we can fill the positions up to $M$ greedily, i.e., iteratively inserting one of the remaining products into the current ranking that yields the highest marginal increase of the expected revenue.
-In Section~\ref{sec:numeric-approx}, we show that empirically, Best-x algorithm with greedy filling always achieves more than 86\% of the clairvoyant upper bound, significantly outperforming a number of heuristic benchmarks.}} \end{remark}
+In Section~\ref{sec:numeric-approx}, we show that empirically, Best-x algorithm with greedy filling always achieves more than 86\% of the clairvoyant upper bound, significantly outperforming a number of heuristic benchmarks. \end{remark}

-\begin{remark}[Comparison with \cite{kempe2008cascade}] \Copy{rev:comparison_kempe}{{Compared to the model in \cite{kempe2008cascade}, we have made three technical contributions.
-(1) Under Assumption~\ref{assump:IFR}, we improve the $(\frac{1}{4} - \epsilon)$-approximation ratio of \cite{kempe2008cascade} to $1/e$.
-Our algorithm is easy to interpret and implement while \cite{kempe2008cascade} consider a dynamic program with continuous state space and the error margin $\epsilon$ appears in discretization.
-We also show that no algorithm can achieve better than $1/2$ of the clairvoyant revenue; (2) The computational cost for our Best-x algorithm is $O(Mn)$ while \cite{kempe2008cascade} only provide a quasi-polynomial-time approximation scheme (QPTAS); and (3) we provide a nested structural for the optimal rankings $\{ \sigma^x\}_{x=1}^M$ under the fixed attention span, which provides insights to the design of approximation algorithms and heuristics for future work. } }
+\begin{remark}[Comparison with \cite{kempe2008cascade}] Compared to the model in \cite{kempe2008cascade}, we have made four technical contributions.
+(1) While \cite{kempe2008cascade} prove a performance ratio relative to the optimal expected revenue, we compared with a more powerful benchmark, i.e., the revenue of a clairvoyant who perfectly knows the attention span of each arrival; (2) Under Assumption~\ref{assump:IFR}, we improve the $(1/4 - \epsilon)$-approximation ratio of \cite{kempe2008cascade} to $1/e$.
+This improvement is noteworthy as it is achieved against the aforementioned more stringent benchmark.
+Moreover, our algorithm is easy to interpret and implement while \cite{kempe2008cascade} consider a dynamic program with continuous state space and the error margin $\epsilon$ appears in the discretization.
+We also show that no algorithm can achieve better than $1/2$ of the clairvoyant revenue; (3) The computational cost for our Best-x algorithm is $O(Mn)$ while \cite{kempe2008cascade} provide a fully-polynomial-time approximation scheme (FPTAS) with larger computational complexity; and (4) we provide a nested structure for the optimal rankings $\{ \sigma^x\}_{x=1}^M$ under the fixed attention span, which provides insights to the design of approximation algorithms and heuristics for future work. \end{remark}